Review Item: ZPacks Hexamid

 After 4 days in the rain I shook the Hexamid out and weighed in.
 It weighted 15.5oz… nearly doubling it’s weight from accumulated water.
 After hanging two hours in a 55F garage at a 60% humidity the Hexamid was still slightly damp to the touch, weighting 10oz.

-One thing that helped was making a very shallow “foot pocket” and turning my polycro ground sheet into something that sort of have bathtub floor by making upturned corner with tape.
+One thing that helped was making a very shallow “foot pocket” by forming “corners” and slightly raising the side of the polycro with tape.
 This was helpful because the shape of the Hexamid has the edge of the tarp coming in significantly near the front and back corners.
 I might be a bit more sensitive to this than some people because my quilt has a very light shell that doesn’t have the best DWR finish.
-After several rainy trips this fall/winter I decided that I was not having fun with my improvised bathtub floor ground sheet.
+After two years with a number of rainy trips I decided that I was not having fun with my improvised bathtub floor ground sheet.
 I stayed dry, but keeping my quilt dry was hit or miss.
 It never got so bad that I was concerned for my safety, but it was troubling.
 I considered switching shelters or getting one of the custom ground sheet.
 In the end I decided to get a DWR bivy because there have been a number of trips using the Hexamid, and using other shelters that a bivy would have been helpful, especially on colder trips when the wind got under my quilt.
-I am now bringing a MLD Superlite bivy with an eVENT foot rather than the groundsheet.
+I now have a MLD Superlite bivy with an eVENT foot and don’t bother with a groundcloth.
+The bivy also makes it really easy to cowboy camp in good conditions.

 There were several trips where the Hexamid faced 15-20mph continuous wind, and >35mph peaks.
 Hexamid did fine.
 When staked firmly, the shelter stayed in place with very modest flapping.
 In the strong winds there was some flattening of the back wall, but not so much that it caused any problems.
 There was one trip where winds exceeded 40mph for more than an hour.
 I only have a few inches of deflection.
 Several of the light weight tents looked like they lost 1/3 of their volume.